KingSora/OverlayScrollbars/README.md

     </tr>
 </table>

+## Tests

+It's a chellenge to fully test a library like OverlayScrollbars, because it has to adapt to countless DOM setups and browsers.
+Nevertheless I've developed basic GUI-Tests.
+In these tests a element with applied OverlayScrollbars is compared to a native element.

+You can run the tests by visiting [this](https://kingsora.github.io/OverlayScrollbars/#!demos/capabilites) page and clicking on the `Run` button.
+Please be aware that the tests need some time to complete.
+After the process is complete, the results are displayed in the console.

+In case some tests are failing on your end, please open a issue with the console output of the tests (the `failed` array in particular).

 ## Future Plans

  - Minimize the code as much as possible.
  - Frequent updates in terms of bug-fixes and enhancements.
+ - Improve tests

 ## License